 In the future, we may rely significantly on dividends and other distributions paid by our PRC subsidiaries for our cash and financing requirements.
 There may be potential restrictions on the dividends and other distributions by our PRC subsidiaries.
 The PRC tax authorities may require us to adjust our taxable income under the contractual arrangements that each of Shanghai SINA Leju, Shanghai Yi Yue and Beijing Maiteng currently has in place with the relevant consolidated variable interest entity in a way that could materially and adversely affect the ability of Shanghai SINA Leju, Shanghai Yi Yue and Beijing Maiteng to pay dividends and make other distributions to us.
 In addition, under PRC laws and regulations, our PRC subsidiaries including Shanghai SINA Leju, Shanghai Yi Yue and Beijing Maiteng, each as a wholly foreign-owned enterprise in China, may pay dividends only out of their accumulated profits as determined in accordance with PRC accounting standards and regulations.
 In addition, our PRC subsidiaries are required to set aside at least 10% of their accumulated after-tax profits each year, if any, to fund a statutory reserve fund, until the aggregate amount of such fund reaches 50% of their respective registered capital.
-At their discretion, our PRC subsidiaries may allocate a portion of their after-tax profits based on PRC accounting standards to staff welfare and bonus funds.
-These reserve funds and staff welfare and bonus funds are not distributable as cash dividends.
+At their discretion, our PRC subsidiaries may allocate a portion of their after-tax profits based on PRC accounting standards are not distributable as cash dividends.
 Furthermore, our investments made as registered capital and additional paid in capital of our PRC subsidiaries, consolidated variable interest entities and consolidated variable interest entities' subsidiaries are also subject to restrictions on their distribution and transfer according to PRC laws and regulations.